Please Wait a Moment

 Purpose

-The Future Leaders Committee suggests and oversees current technology and trends for members and the land professional and suggests programs and events to build future leaders anticipating generational needs and directions.
+The Future Leaders Committee continually builds the organization and its future leadership by staying current on industry technology and trends and suggesting programs/events to build future leaders in anticipation of generational needs and directions.

 Responsibilities & Functions